shakyaprasen/coding-guidelines/docs/introduction.md

 * Avoid code duplication (DRY).
 If the same code needs to be reused in multiple places, create a extract a common function instead.

+* Avoid unnecessary/complex abstraction in the name of keeping code DRY.
+Try to keep code WET (Write everything twice) before keeping it dry.

 * While writing code make sure it doesn't violate SRP (Single Responsibility Principle).
 To be more specific take care of the following:

 * A function/method should do only one task.